greenmug-md/NewsPressPlay/Topcoder.md

  ## Working on the FrontEnd

-I started with the  Video Player Component using Google Opensource [Exoplayer Library](https://github.com/google/ExoPlayer).
+I started with building Video Player Component using Google's Opensource [Exoplayer Library](https://github.com/google/ExoPlayer).
  This Guide [Developer Guide for Exoplayer](https://exoplayer.dev/hello-world.html) helped in understanding and handling different media Types such as HLS, DASH, Smooth Streaming.
+It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet

-Sign In and Sign Up Components were built using Firebase Authentication.
+Sign In and Sign Up UI Components using Firebase Authentication for the backend.

-Once User SignUps using email, password and application lands on a homepage which has a BottomNavigationView , containing 3 pages
+Once User Logs In using username and password application lands on a homepage which has a BottomNavigationView , containing 3 pages

  1. Trending Videos
  2. Channels (Clicking on Channel will open Videos corresponding to that particular channel)
- 3. Watch Later(Favourites and Watch Later).
+ 3. Watch Later(Favourites and Bookmark).

  <img src="https://user-images.githubusercontent.com/34758872/130397297-fae79917-a7b2-4fbf-8648-c818f728497b.png" width="200">

- Favourites and Watch Later data was stored in local db using Room Database.
+ Favourites and Bookmark data are stored in local db using Room Database.
- Lifecycle aware LiveData and ViewModels were used , so that it can update the View Layer when underlying data changes.
+ Lifecycle aware LiveData and ViewModels were used , so that it can update the View Layer when underlying Data changes.
  Network Calls were made with help of Kotlin Coroutines and RxJava.

  <img src="https://user-images.githubusercontent.com/34758872/130397310-7a346e74-9f63-4ecb-a554-f452088500ae.png" width="200">